-The rest of this paper is organized as follows.
-In section III, we give a detailed introduction of our proposed method, including network configuration, multi-task loss function and implementation details.
-In section IV, the experimental datasets and experimental results are introduced.
-Discussion and conclusions are drawn in section V and VI.
+The rest of this article is organized as follows.
+In Section III, we give a detailed introduction of our proposed method, including network configuration, multitask loss function, and implementation details.
+In Section IV, the experimental datasets and experimental results are introduced.
+Discussion and conclusions are drawn in Sections V and VI.